 Introduction to the practical applications of writing theory, with a focus on tutoring student writers.
 Course readings with supervision will guide reflection on the student’s work as a Writing Center tutor.

-Offered: Fall, spring.
+Prerequisites: Consent of instructor.
 Special Notes: Required of all first-time Writing Center tutors.
+Offered: Fall, Spring.

 Analyzing, writing, and marketing feature stories of various types—service articles, profiles, human-interest pieces, and in-depth issue articles—for possible publication online or in print.